sgravrock/jasmine.github.io/_faq/async/010-mixed-style.md

 In this case the intent is for the spec to be done when the callback is called, and the promise that's implicitly returned from the spec is meaningless.
-The best fix is to promisify the callback-based function and `await` the promise:
+The best fix is to change the callback-based function so that it returns a promise and then `await` the promise:

 ```javascript
 it('does something', async function(/* Note: no done param */) {